top of page

 Understanding the difference between CMYK and Pantone printing can help you avoid costly reprints and ensure your packaging always looks its best.
 Whether you're launching a new donut box design or refreshing your coffee cup branding, knowing how your colors will print is half the battle.

 Still unsure?
-Ask your packaging supplier (that’s us!)—we’ll help you choose the right print process so your colors stay true and your packaging pops.
+Ask your packaging supplier (that’s us!), we’ll help you choose the right print process so your colours stay true and your packaging pops.
+Click here to book a free consultation.

 bottom of page